top of page

 Fishers Peak State Park Trails

 In April 2020, Fishers Peak State Park was established.
 Located in Trinidad, Colorado, the newly formed state park is the second largest state park, with 19,200 acres of rugged and varied terrain, and features the prominent Fishers Peak (elevation 9,632').
-The park is an important wildlife corridor and is home to numerous wildlife species including mountain lion, black bear, elk, mule deer, raptors and several rare/endangered species (e.g., New Mexico meadow jumping mouse, peregrine falcon).
+The park is an important wildlife corridor and is home to numerous wildlife species including mountain lions, black bears, elk, mule deer, raptors, and several rare/endangered species (e.g., New Mexico meadow jumping mouse, peregrine falcon).

 Park Map